PatchworkOS 19e446b

 Typedefs

-typedef void(* space_callback_func_t) (void *private)
+typedef void(* space_callback_func_t) (void *data)

 Space callback function.